Web: Blogging FAQ

 There is no prescribed way of posting your information on the web.
 If you can compose a text document, then you can write a blog.

 - Legal issues: Avoid violating copyrights or committing libel.
+The owner of the blog is liable for any content written in the blog.

 - Privacy issues: It is nearly impossible to blog and remain anonymous.
 Be careful when posting private information – about yourself or about other people.
 Be aware of the potential consequences of posting controversial material.
 Also, keep in mind the fact that current or potential employers may read and care about the content of your blog.